 Best time to visit Sozopol

-Bulgaria is blessed with having all four seasons and therefore the best time to visit the seaside town of Sozopol is during the warm summer months of June to September.
-During that period the temperatures range between 25° and 30° which is ideal for both sunbathing and exploring the ancient town.
-However, hotels in Sozopol open their doors for tourists as early as May so that’s also an option if you prefer colder temperatures (around 15°-20°).
-Just keep in mind that not all restaurants and bars open before the ‘official’ start of the summer season in late May/ early June.
+During that period the temperatures range between 25° and 30°+ which is ideal for both sunbathing and exploring the ancient town.
+However, hotels in Sozopol open their doors for tourists as early as May so that’s also an option if you prefer colder temperatures (around 17°-23°).

 Where to stay in Sozopol

-I was determined to find a hotel with the best views of Sozopol.
-And so I spent a long time researching and looking for the best accommodation options to fit that requirement.
-Hotel Coral, a small boutique hotel caught my eye and after seeing pictures of the view I had to book it immediately.
+Hotel Antea, a small boutique hotel caught my eye and after seeing pictures of the view I had to book it immediately.
 It is conveniently located a few minutes’ walk from the Central beach and offers one of the most magnificent views of the surrounding bay.
-Stepping onto your balcony, a feeling of tranquility overtakes you as the relaxing song of gentle waves rolling onto the beach is only overshadowed by the coastline panorama opening up in front of you.

-Book a table for dinner at the hotel’s restaurant’s terrace overlooking the sea for an enticing meal under the sunset sky.
+Make sure to book a table for dinner at the hotel’s restaurant’s terrace overlooking the sea for an enticing meal under the sunset sky.
 Can you think of anything more romantic than that?

 Things to do in Sozopol